UM-Bridge/umbridge/joss/paper.md

 A library of UQ benchmarks based on UM-Bridge is currently being built [here](https://um-bridge-benchmarks.readthedocs.io/en/docs/).
 To the best of our knowledge, this is the first UQ benchmark library available.

 # Acknowledgements
-We would like to acknowledge financial and technical support from Robert Scheichl and <who else?>.
+We would like to acknowledge support from Robert Scheichl and Christian Mezzanotte.
 Parno's effort was supported by  Office of Naval Research MURI grant N00014-20-1-2595.